The Getty Museum

 "I came out of MKS with friends, mentors, and three job offers within a week after graduation.
 If you work hard before, during, and after the course, it works.
 Period."

-There's a 2 minute primary application, a 30 minute Skype interview, a 30 minute technical interview, and finally a secondary application.
-It usually takes about 3 weeks from filling out the primary to find out if you are accepted.
+There is a short primary application, a 45 minute Admissions Interview, a written application and finally a 30 minute Technical Interview.
+It usually takes about 3-4 weeks from filling out the initial application to finding out if you are accepted.

 P.S.
 Check out the graduates and current students on Twitter :)